kzky/reproductions/distillation/README.md

 The follows show the workflow when one would like to compactize a network.

-1. Train a network
+1. Train a teacher network.
-2. Distil that knowledge to another network
+2. Distil that knowledge to another network, usually called student.

 `classification.py` corresponds to the first one, and `distillation.py` does the second.